The House in a Lab at the Forefront of Energy Efficiency

 The type of terraced home used for the Energy House lab accounts for about a fifth of the UK’s housing, so there’s much more to be done to investigate home energy efficiency.

-So, the team at Salford University are creating Energy House 2.0, a £16m project expected to be up and running in 2021, where all sorts of buildings can be constructed, tested and demolished with the aim of helping improve energy efficiency and create smart homes and the UK and beyond.
+So, the team at Salford University are creating Energy House 2.0, where all sorts of buildings can be constructed, tested and demolished with the aim of helping improve energy efficiency and create smart homes and the UK and beyond.

 It’s also not just about the type of house, and evolving technology is dramatically changing the energy system.
 Professor Swan says: “We’re getting into much more complicated territory where, for example, the price of electricity may go up and down during the day, we may have a battery and renewables, and rather than just consume electricity, we may store it and sell it later.”